openstack/swift/doc/source/deployment_guide.rst

-log_name            object-replicator  Label used when logging log_facility        LOG_LOCAL0         Syslog log facility log_level           INFO               Logging level daemonize           yes                Weather or not to run replication as a
+log_name            object-replicator  Label used when logging log_facility        LOG_LOCAL0         Syslog log facility log_level           INFO               Logging level daemonize           yes                Whether or not to run replication as a
                                        daemon
 run_pause           30                 Time in seconds to wait between
                                        replication passes